lemadane/GoSSR/README.md

 # GoSSR

-**GoSSR** is a lightweight, pure, zero-transpilation Server-Side Rendering (SSR) framework for Go that brings a React-like Developer Experience (DX) directly to native Go backtick string templates.
+**GoSSR** (**Server-Side Rendered HTML**) is a lightweight, pure, zero-transpilation framework for Go that brings a React-like Developer Experience (DX) directly to native Go backtick string templates.

 With **GoSSR**, you write component-based user interfaces in pure `.go` files with **zero external build steps, zero node_modules, zero transpilers, and zero code generators**.